Sobolev estimates for the Keller-Segel system and applications to the JKO scheme: Introduction

 which generalizes the functional $\mathcal{F}_{2}$ to other exponents.
 Here $u[\rho] = -V$ in the Fokker-Planck case and $u[\rho]$ satisfies the Poisson equation $-\Delta u[\rho] = \rho$ with Dirichlet boundary conditions in the Keller-Segel case.

 More precisely, in~\cite{dimarino}, the authors proved that for the Fokker-Planck equation, the $L^{\infty}_t W^{1,p}_{x}$ estimates hold for all $1 \leq p < +\infty$.
-However, for the Keller-Segel system, the estimates were only proved for $1 \leq p < 2$.
-Unfortunately, (unless probably in dimension 1) the $1\le p<2$ estimates are insufficient to deal with the two difficulties described above.
+However, for the Keller-Segel system in dimension 2, the estimates were only proved for $1 \leq p < 2$.
+Unfortunately, the $1\le p<2$ estimates are insufficient to deal with the two difficulties described above.
 Here we show that by using the same functional $\mathcal{F}_p$, as well as Theorem~\ref{thm:functional_inequality}, we can extend these estimates to cover all $1 \leq p < +\infty$.
 Then this additional regularity allows to prove the convergence of the scheme in the $L^2_t H^2_x$ norm by coming back to the functional $\mathcal{F}_2$ and applying the strategy described above from~\cite{toshpulatov}.